-- 1. What are the advantages and disadvantages of decentralization? - 2.
-All else being equal, would you prefer to work in a tall or flat organization?
-Why? - 3.
-What are the advantages of departmentalization by product? - 4.
-Have you ever reported to more than one manager?
-What were the challenges of such a situation? - 5.
-What do you think are the advantages and disadvantages of being employed by a boundaryless organization? - 6.
+- 1. Have you ever reported to more than one manager?
+What were the challenges of such a situation?
+As a manager, what could you do to help your subordinates who have other bosses besides yourself? - 2.
+What do you think are the advantages and disadvantages of being employed by a boundaryless organization? - 3.
 What can organizations do to institutionalize organizational learning?
 What practices and policies would aid in knowledge acquisition and retention?

-14.3 Organizational Change
+7.4 Organizational Change